My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

 “Some of my clients tell me that socializing is work,” says Novotni.
 “So if you think about the things that most people do for recreation as being work, you probably won’t have the resiliency to cope with other things that come down the pike.”

-Why People With ADHD Are Likely to Have Hypersensitivity
+Why People With ADHD Often Have Hypersensitivity

 “Just as we have trouble filtering what goes out,” says Hallowell, who has ADHD himself, “we have trouble filtering what comes in.
 I can’t back this up with research, but in my clinical experience, and in my own life, it seems that we tend to let things get to us.
 We take on the experiences of others very quickly, like the insect on the leaf that takes on the color of the leaf.”